Skip to the content.

 4099 Hist1h1d 3.0856065 0.013 0.002 8.019887e-02 0.22723448 4.911827e-02 DESeq2

-Similar to before, we can see that very few cells are expressing this gene.
-Let’s take a look at the pseudobulked expression values to see if we can figure out why the DESeq2 algorithm identified this gene as significant.
+Similar to before, we can see that very few cells are expressing this gene (even fewer than observed with Crebl2).
+The fold change is a bit higher than observed.
+Let’s take a look at the normalized expression values from pseudobulk to see if we can figure out why the DESeq2 algorithm identified this gene as significant.

 p1 + p2

-In this case, we can see sometimes in the process of pseudobulking, high expression from a small proportion of cells can drive the results.
-Whereas at the single-cell level, we are better able to take into account that few cells are expressing Hist1h1d.
+Using this example, we can see how in the process of pseudobulk aggregation, high expression in a small proportion of cells can drive the results.
+At the single-cell level, we are better able to observe the true distribution of expression across all cells and rule out cases where only a few cells are expressing Hist1h1d.

-If we were to go with the most conservative approach for a DGE analysis, we could use only the common significant genes found from both methods and continue any follow-up analysis with those results.
+A conservative approach for a DGE analysis, would be to use only the significant genes that are identified from both methods.
 As an example, we can take a look at the gene Tiparp which was significant in DESEq2 and FindMarkers.
+Again, let’s begin with a quick peek at the results file.
+Unlike the previous genes, the percentage of cells expressing this gene is on the higher end.

 dge %>% subset(gene == "Tiparp")